 A mortgage is a loan given by a bank or any private lender to help you purchase a real estate property.

-In this article, look at the various types of mortgages available in Dubai and also at how a mortgage works.
+Let’s look at the various types of mortgages available in Dubai and also at how a mortgage works.

 Types of Mortgages in Dubai

 In Dubai, the mortgage market is well-developed with numerous mortgage providers offering different products and features.
 In Dubai, you can apply for a mortgage to buy an apartment for living purpose or even as an investment.
 However, this might change the amount of deposit the lending institution asks you to pay.
-For example, an individual buying an investment property might be perceived as a greater risk by the lender.
+For example, an individual buying an investment property might be perceived as a higher risk by the lender.
 In such cases, the investor will be asked to deposit a comparatively higher amount.

 Here is a rule that you must know: